GEORGE WASHINGTON AT TWENTY-TWO

 Thus started the French and Indian War.
 And for George Washington, it was about to get worse!

 This site was below cliffs now called Jumonville Glen, on Chestnut Ridge in Western Pennsylvania.
 The attack [some say massacre] happened on May 28, 1754.
-Afterward, Washington wrote these famous lines in a letter to his brother, Lawrence.
+Afterward, Washington wrote these famous lines in a letter to his brother.
 “I can with truth assure you, I heard bullets whistle and believe me, there was something charming in the sound.”
 What would happen next was certainly not so entertaining.

 Washington retreated back across the ridge, knowing that a larger force from Fort Duquesne [now Pittsburg] was following him.
 At a place called Great Meadows, he built a small, circular stockade surrounded by shallow trenches.
 He only had time to clear the trees away in a 60-yard radius around the palisade.
 In his youth and inexperience, Washington had established his defense in the worst of places.